The Bullet Within

-The Bullet Within is the third studio album by English progressive rock band Birdeatsbaby, released July 14, 2014 through the band's own label, Dead Round Eyes.
+The Bullet Within is the third studio album by English progressive rock band Birdeatsbaby, released on 14 July 2014 through the band's own label, Dead Round Eyes.
 Production of the album was largely funded via the crowdfunding platform Kickstarter.

 Background, promotion and release

-On October 8, 2013, the band released a music video for a new single, "Ghosts", on their official Youtube channel, directed by Matt Pulzer and Mishkin Fitzgerald.
+On 8 October 2013 the band released a music video for a new single, "Ghosts", on their official Youtube channel, directed by Matt Pulzer and Mishkin Fitzgerald.